fedarovich/isle/README.md

 # ISLE

-ISLE (Interpolated String Logging Extensions) is a library that allows developers to use structured logging with interpolated strings in C# 10 or later.
+ISLE (Interpolated String Logging Extensions) is a library that allows developers to perform structured logging using interpolated strings in C# 10 or later.